dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_tokens

 Returns the list of tokens in this ledger, sorted by their token id.

 The result is paginated and pagination is controlled via the `prev` and `take` parameters: The response to a request results in at most `take` many token ids, starting with the next id following `prev`.
-If the response contains no token ids, there are no further tokens following prev.
+If `prev` is `null`, the response elements start are the smallest ids in the ledger according to the sorting order.
+If the response contains no token ids, there are no further tokens following `prev`.
+If the response contains fewer token ids than the provided or default `take` value, there are no further tokens following the largest returned token id.
 The token ids in the response are sorted in any consistent sorting order used by the ledger.
-If `take` is omitted, a reasonable value is assumed.
+If `take` is omitted, the ledger's default `take` value as specified through `icrc7:default_take_value` is assumed.

 For retrieving all tokens of the ledger, the pagination API is used such that the first call sets `prev = null` and specifies a suitable `take` value, then the method is called repeatedly such that the greatest token id of the previous response is used as `prev` value for the next call to the method.
 This way all tokens can be enumerated in ascending order, provided token ids are not inserted during normal operation.